Madhumitha Hirannaiah: Career

 In 2017, Madhumitha started her career in the Kannada serial Shani.
 Later in 2018 she appeared in the Kannada serial Puttamalli which aired on Star Suvarna.
 In 2019, she debuted into the Tamil television industry in the soap opera Piriyadha Varam Vendum playing the lead and dual role as Durga / Amaravathi which was aired on Zee Tamil.
 She later returned to Telugu television and appeared in the serial No.1 Kodalu playing the role as Saraswathi.
 In 2022, Madhumitha was cast in the lead role in the Tamil soap opera Ethirneechal.
 The serial was critically acclaimed and becomes most watched TV series from it was launched, and she gets praises and critical acclaim for her role as "Janani", a headstrong and self obsessed women and bagged several awards including Favourite Actress at Sun Kudumbam Viruthugal However she quit the series in its second season.
 In early 2025, Madhumitha cast as lead role in Ayyanar Thunai as Nila, a family drama series, which is being airing on Star Vijay.
 The series became one of the most watched TV shows in Tamil Nadu.
 For that, she awarded as the Find of the Year in Vijay Television Awards.

 Personal life

-In February 2024, Madhumitha was charged with reckless driving, after hitting a police officer on duty.
+In February 2024, Madhumitha was charged with reckless driving, after hitting a police officer on duty in her car.